Real estate investment trusts (REITs) saw significant price drops after the Covid-19 pandemic hit.

 Founded in 1971, Essex Property Trust is a REIT focused on multifamily apartment buildings.

-Their real estate portfolio is primarily focused on the West Coast of the US and includes a single office building.
+Their real estate portfolio covers much of the West Coast of the U.S. and includes a single office building.

 In addition to their only office building, Essex owns 250 apartment complexes with over 60,500 apartment units.

 After the acquisition of BRE properties in 2014, the company was officially added to the S&P 500.

 Essex has now reached a market cap of $20.82 billion.

 The company emerged from a low year in 2020 to see solid share growth throughout 2021.

 It is once again nearing the all-time high stock price it saw back in 2019.